 Another popular and effective form of marketing is paid search, also called pay-per-click, or PPC.
 This is a form of advertising where you bid for your ad to be placed on search engines results page, then you pay every time it is clicked on.
 Your ad listing is displayed on Google’s first page above the organic search results, allowing you to be found almost instantly.

 Have you ever visited a website and then later noticed that the company keeps showing up in ads on other sites that you visit?
-That is a result of paid search marketing.
+This is a result of paid search marketing.
 This form of marketing allows you to target specific areas, term, and user habits.
 All this data is also trackable, allowing you to know what is working and what is not so that you can adjust your strategy accordingly.

 Social Media (SMM)

 Over the last decade, social media has become incredibly popular.
 This makes it a great platform for marketing.
 With social media, you’re able to reach countless people and target specific audiences.
 Social media is an affordable marketing investment that has a high return on interest.
 It also allows you to interact with your target market, which most other forms of marketing do not provide an opportunity for.
 With social media, you can actually see the exact people that are interacting with your company’s ad.